Jump to:

 Educational Information and Resources

 Take some time for journaling, coloring and deep breathing activities with our Mental Health Thrival Kit.
 Share the journal electronically or download the individual pages!
-To request or purchase kits please contact us.
+To request or purchase kits please submit a request form.

 Educational Videos: The educational videos are films produced by some of the Directing Change Team that discuss various mental health and suicide prevention topics.